ni/arbitrary-session-management/README.md

 ## Conclusion

 This guide provides a comprehensive reference for implementing arbitrary resource management using NI Session Management Service and gRPC in Python.
-By following the outlined steps, you can design session-shareable services for arbitrary resources such as files, databases, etc. The provided patterns ensure integration with Measurement Plugins.
+By following the outlined steps, you can design session-shareable services for arbitrary resources such as instruments, files, databases, etc. The provided patterns ensure integration with Measurement Plugins.

 For further details, consult the example implementations in this repository and refer to the official NI documentation linked throughout this guide.